Self Advocates Becoming Empowered (SABE) Trainers

 photo of melody

 Melody Cooper is the past President of Self-Advocates of Indiana, a statewide advocacy organization that empowers people with intellectual and developmental disabilities (I/DD), and is the Self-Advocate Specialist for The Arc of Indiana.
 She travels around the state educating people with disabilities about their residential and employment options.
-Melody has served as a poll worker in both primary and general elections since 1996.
 Melody, who was born with cerebral palsy, graduated from Montgomery County High School, Mount Vernon, Georgia in 1988.

 Michael Thornton